crenta/Lil_Crypt/README.md

 * Encrypts all non-encrypted, unmapped files found in the managed folder.
 * Decrypts all encrypted (`.enc`) files found in the managed folder that have corresponding manifest entries.
 * Maintains an encryption key (`secret.key`) and a manifest file (`manifest.json`) mapping encrypted file UUIDs to original filenames.
+* Generates the key (`secret.key`) if one doesn't already exist
 * Option to automatically delete original files after successful encryption.
 * Option to automatically delete encrypted (`.enc`) files after successful decryption (also removes manifest entry).
 * Displays key and manifest status.
 * Logs process output directly in the GUI.
 * Allows viewing the manifest file content within the GUI.
 * Button to quickly open the managed folder in your system's file explorer.

+## Warning
+* The (`secret.key`) corresponse to your encrypted file... if you delete this key, you will lose access to any files encrypted with that key.

 ## Prerequisites